subjektify/website/docs/subjekt/index.md

 <h3>🌐 Protocol-Agnostic</h3>
 </div>
 <div class="card__body">
-<p>Subjektify is designed to be blockchain and network agnostic, offering you the freedom to choose your underlying technology stack.</p>
+<p>Subjekt is designed to be blockchain and network agnostic, offering you the freedom to choose your underlying technology stack.</p>
 </div>
 </div>
 </div>